 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Install and Configure the necessary dependencies.

 Before we going to install Git-lab, we have to install some prerequisites like ssh and mail services:

 Step 3.
 Installing GitLab.

-Use following command to install GitLab packages on server:
+Use the following command to install GitLab packages on the server:

 curl-sShttps://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | sudo bash